 A nerdy student who has a camera drone.

 - The Cameo: Her sole appearance on Before the Storm is through a text sent to Chloe and a photo of herself linked to the text.

 - Clingy Jealous Girl: More passive aggressive than clingy but she's like this to a certain extent toward Warren.

 - Green-Eyed Monster: In Episode 4, Brooke gets very snippy towards Max if Max agreed to go to the movies with Warren back in Episode 2.
-Fortunately, Brooke eventually realizes that she is being an asshole and cuts it out.
+She later apologises to Max at the party.